blossomou/WeatherDashboard/README.md

 ## Purpose

 A website that retrieves temperature from any city
+I want to learn more about HTML, CSS, Javascript and JQuery

 ## Built With

 - HTML
 - CSS
 - Javascript
+- JQuery

 ## Website